WWE Friday Night Smackdown preview: The lineup for Friday's Elimination Chamber go-home show - Pro Wrestling Dot Net

 -Ronda Rousey and Shayna Baszler vs. Shotzi and Natalya

-Powell’s POV: Moss beat Rey Mysterio, Karrion Kross, and Santos Escobar in a four-way to earn the Intercontinental Title shot.
-Smackdown will be live from Montreal, Quebec at Bell Centre, which will play host to the Elimination Chamber event the next night.
+Powell’s POV: Smackdown will be live on Friday from Montreal, Quebec at Bell Centre, which will play host to the Elimination Chamber event the next night.
 Join me for our weekly live review of Smackdown as the show airs on Fox at 7CT/8ET.
 My audio review will available for Dot Net Members (including our Patreon patrons).

 Be the first to comment